techidaily/site-tiktok-video-recordings/source/_posts/updated-instant-impact-effortless-ways-to-amplify-your-tiktok-pics.md

 ![tiktok photo editing trend](https://images.wondershare.com/filmora/article-images/2021/tiktok-photo-editing-trend.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In case you have set the Exposure field to 100 (the optional step), then you need to set the Brilliance and Exposure value to 0 in the end.
 That’s it!
 After following this viral TikTok photo editing hack, you can get that perfect sun-kissed picture.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Viral TikTok Photo/Video Trends You Should Know